TheArjunAgarwal/haskell2025/chapters-typ/ch06_polymorphism.typ

     - All of Mathematics and Computer Science is done like this, in some sense it is just that.
         - Linear Algebra lets us treat any set where addition and scaling is defined as one _kind_ of thing, without worrying about any other structure on the elements.
         - Metric Spaces let us talk about all sets where there is a notion of distance.
-        - Groups let us talk about sets where there is a notion of "combining" things together with more restriction. in all of these fields of study, say linear algebra, a theorem generally involes working with an object, whose exact details we don't assume, just that it satisfies the conditions required for it to be a vector space and seeing what can be done with just that much information.
+        - Differential Equations let us talk about "change" in many different scenarios. in all of these fields of study, say linear algebra, a theorem generally involes working with an object, whose exact details we don't assume, just that it satisfies the conditions required for it to be a vector space and seeing what can be done with just that much information.
     - And this is a powerful tool because solving a problem in the _abstract_ version solves the problem in all _concretized_ scenarios.

 #quote(sub: "John Locke, An Essay Concerning Human Understanding (1690)")[
-The acts of the mind, wherein it exerts its power over simple ideas, are chiefly these three: 1.
-Combining several simple ideas into one compound one, and thus all complex ideas are made.
+The acts of the mind, wherein it exerts its power over simple ideas, are chiefly these three:
+1. Combining several simple ideas into one compound one, and thus all complex ideas are made.
 2. The second is bringing two ideas, whether simple or complex, together, and setting them by one another so as to take a view of them at once, without uniting them into one, by which it gets all its ideas of relations.
 3. The third is separating them from all other ideas that accompany them in their real existence: this is called *abstraction*, and thus all its general ideas are made.
 ]

 One of the ways abstraction is handled in Haskell, and a lot of other programming languages is *Polymorphism*.